Emergency Dental Care London

 What Constitutes a Dental Emergency?

 A dental emergency requires immediate professional attention to relieve severe pain, save a tooth, or stop bleeding.
-In fact,diseases of the pulp and periapical tissues, such as dental abscesses, account for about 45% of all non-traumatic dental emergency visits to the ER.
-The next most common issue is toothache and disorders of the supporting structures, making up about 19% of visits.
-Don't ignore these warning signs:
+For example, dental abscesses account for about 45% of all non-traumatic dental ER visits.
+Common emergency types include:

-Intense toothache or facial swelling that interferes with daily activities
+Intense pain or facial swelling affecting daily life.

 Immediate Action Steps